Family Court with Judge Penny

 Family Court with Judge Penny is an American arbitration-based reality court show, presided over by former judge and lawyer Penny Brown Reynolds.
-The half-hour program, which aired in Syndication, premiered on September 23, 2008.
+The half-hour program, which aired in Syndication, premiered on September 8, 2008.
 It was produced by 44 Blue Productions and distributed by Program Partners in the United States and Canada.
 Sony handled barter advertising.
-The show was nominated for a Daytime Emmy in 2009, but was never renewed and ended production that same year.
+The show was nominated for a Daytime Emmy in 2009, but was never renewed and ended production that same year with the final episode airing on May 14, 2009 and reruns continuing until early September.

+As of 2024, the show are now available for viewing on free streaming services Tubi, Amazon's Prime Video and its sister AVOD service Freevee and The Roku Channel, under license from FilmRise.

-The show was in its first taping when the 5.4 Chino Hills earthquake occurred on July 29, 2008.
-Everyone remained calm and everyone including Judge Penny took cover under the nearest furniture.
+The show was in its first taping when the 5.4 Chino Hills earthquake occurred on July 29, 2008. remained calm and everyone including Judge Penny took cover under the nearest furniture.
 No injuries occurred.
 In interviews with Showbiz Tonight and Access Hollywood the following day Reynolds says that this was the first time that she experienced an earthquake, then joked about it by saying she was ready to "Shake up" courtroom TV shows.